disu-stat/LSE-Stats-PhD-Reading-Group.github.io/README.md

 ## About

 Every fortnight we meet to talk informally about open problems in our research.
 Some past and upcoming talks are given below.
-If you are interesting in joining us to discuss your research feel free to email [Patrick](mailto:p.Aschermayr@lse.ac.uk) or [Camilo](mailto:c.a.cardenas-hurtado@lse.ac.uk).
-People wanting to attend the reading group without presenting their work are also very much welcome!
+If you are interested in joining us to discuss your research feel free to email [Patrick](mailto:p.Aschermayr@lse.ac.uk) or [Camilo](mailto:c.a.cardenas-hurtado@lse.ac.uk).
+Anyone wanting to attend the reading group without presenting their work is also very welcome!

 ### Upcoming Talks